 For example, if you are using aerosol cleaning products in your home, this can cause irritation or allergies in your cockatiel.
 The same can be true if you use harsh cleaning products to clean out the birdcage.
 You should only use gentle cleansers, like vinegar, on the cage to prevent irritation of your bird’s respiratory system.

 Indoor smoking, dry air, and too much dust are also frequent culprits.
 You should make sure the air around your bird is as clean as possible.
-You should run an air purifier in the room the bird is kept in if any of these environmental contaminants is a problem.
+Run an air purifier in the room the bird is kept in to determine if any of these environmental contaminants are problems.

-You can also help ensure your bird is healthy by feeding them a well-balanced diet.
-Many bird owners only give their birds seeds that do not have enough of the many vitamins and minerals that birds need, including vitamin A. Offering a balanced diet of bird pellets, seeds, fruits, and vegetables will help keep your cockatiel free from respiratory distress caused by malnutrition.
+You can also help ensure that your bird is healthy by feeding them a well-balanced diet.
+Many bird owners only give their pets seeds, which do not have enough of the many vitamins and minerals that birds need, including vitamin A. Offering a balanced diet of bird pellets, seeds, fruits, and vegetables will help keep your cockatiel free from respiratory distress caused by malnutrition.

 When to Worry About Sneezing

-While an occasional dry sneeze is nothing to worry about, there are several situations when you should be concerned about a cockatiel’s sneezes.
-If your bird is exhibiting any of the following behaviors or symptoms, you should contact your veterinarian:
+While an occasional dry sneeze is nothing to worry about, there are several situations when you should be concerned about a cockatiel’s sneezing.
+If your bird is exhibiting any of the following behaviors or signs, you should contact your veterinarian:

 Cockatiels are generally healthy birds, but when something goes wrong, you need a resource you can trust.
 We recommend The Ultimate Guide to Cockatiels, an excellent illustrated guide available on Amazon.